 To drive a car in Western Australia a Class C licence must be applied for.
 This entitles the holder to drive a vehicle that weighs no more than 4.5 tonnes and seats a maximum of 12 people, including the driver.
 All driving licences should be applied for at a Driver and Vehicle Services Centre or regional agent.

-- For a list of Driver and Vehicle Services Centres or regional agents: Click here
+- Find a list of Driver and Vehicle Services Centres

 Western Australia uses a Graduated Driver Training and Licensing (GDT&L) System, which was implemented to promote road safety and reduce accidents.
 The programme applies to all learner drivers and involves a two stage process before obtaining a licence.

 The Learner's Permit

 Applying for a Learner's Permit is the first stage that a new driver needs to undertake to get a full driving licence.
 These can be applied for at the age of 16.
 An applicant has to take an eye test and pass a computerised test on the road rules of Western Australia.
 The permit is valid for three years.
 Applicants need two forms of identification to prove their identity, date of birth and address in Western Australia.
 One of the documents must contain a signature.
 Both pieces of identification must be original documents.
 Photocopies are only acceptable if they have been certified by a Justice of the Peace or a Western Australia police officer.

 Both the eye test and computerised test take place at the Driver and Vehicle Services Centre or regional agent where the licence application is made.
 The road rules and test of safe driving can be prepared for by reading the Drive Safe Guide.

 All new drivers must declare if they are taking any medications or have a medical condition.
 They are then informed if they need to take a medical test before being allowed to start driving.